-Wagner claimed in his 1870 autobiography Mein Leben that he ha inspired to write the opera following a stormy sea crossing he made from I London in July and August 1839.
-In his 1843 Autobiographic Sketch, V acknowledged he had taken the story from Heinrich Heine's retelling legend in his 1833 satirical novel The Memoirs of Mister von Schnabele (Aus den Memoiren des Herrn von Schnabelewopski).
-The central th redemption through love.
+Wagner claimed in his 1870 autobiography Mein Leben that he had inspired to write the opera following a stormy sea crossing he made from London in July and August 1839.
+In his 1843 Autobiographic Sketch, Vacknowledged he had taken the story from Heinrich Heine's retelling legend in his 1833 satirical novel The Memoirs of Mister von Schnabele (Aus den Memoiren des Herrn von Schnabelewopski).
+The central the redemption through love.

 Wagner conducted the premiere at the Semper Oper in Dresden in This work shows early attempts at operatic styles that would character later music dramas.
-In Der fliegende Holländer Wagner uses a num leitmotifs (literally, "leading motifs") associated with the characters and t The leitmotifs are all introduced in the overture, which begins with a wellocean or storm motif before moving into the Dutchman and Senta motifs
+In Der fliegende Holländer Wagner uses a num leitmotifs (literally, "leading motifs") associated with the characters and to The leitmotifs are all introduced in the overture, which begins with a well-ocean or storm motif before moving into the Dutchman and Senta motifs